-Lieber believed in keeping the state parks as natural as possible, so there wasn't a lot of building in the parks under his administration.
-He also felt that entrance fees should be charged and that money should be used to maintain the park.
+Lieber believed in keeping the state parks as natural as possible, so there weren't a lot of building in the parks under his administration.
+He also felt entrance fees should be charged and that money should be used to maintain the park.
 In 1927 Indiana began naturalist programs at state parks.

 Lieber was a Republican, but was apolitical in his hiring, asserting that one's politics had nothing to do with his ability to do conservation work.
 Lieber left in 1933 after the new Democratic governor dissolved the Department of Conservation.
-In 1934 the National Park Service recognized the park systems of New York, California and Indiana as the best in the nation.
+In 1934 the National Park Service recognized the park systems of New York, California, and Indiana as the best in the nation.

 Civilian Conservation Corps

 During the Great Depression, as unemployment skyrocketed, the Civilian Conservation Corps was established.
 They built shelters, bridges, and other structures in many of Indiana's state parks.
 They also built roads, trails and planted many trees to control erosion.
 Later, the Works Progress Administration performed similar tasks.

 The Recreational Demonstration Area program under FDR identified areas that were poor farmland but had potential as public recreational areas.
 Under this program, 46 public parks were created.
 Two state parks were created in Indiana in this manner.
 Tippecanoe River and Versailles both entered the system in 1943.

 After World War II, new parks were added slowly.
 Shades entered the system when the property became available in 1947.
 Whitewater Memorial opened in 1949 as a tribute to the World War II veterans of Fayette, Union, Franklin, and Wayne counties.
 All four of those counties contributed land for the park.
 No parks were added during the 1950s.

 In the 1960s four new parks were added: